Builder's Guide

 The HTLC Interceptor allows you to reject, resume and settle HTLCs flowing through your node.

-The HTLC Interceptor is a service in LND that allows you to inspect, approve, deny or settle all HTLCs passing through your node.
+The HTLC Interceptor is a service in LND that allows you to inspect, approve, deny or settle all passing through your node.
 HTLCs terminating at this node, meaning payments made to the node, are not affected.
 Once the HTLC interceptor is registered, LND will forward information about every passing HTLC to the interceptor, which can reply with either Settle, Fail or Resume.

 The HTLC Interceptor can be used in many ways.
 For instance, it is useful in a high-performance cluster of multiple LND nodes, where multiple LND instances are used to generate invoices, but only one node is used to receive the payments.